paralect/ship/doc/docs/deployment/digital-ocean.md

 ## Container registry

-You need to create [Container Registry](https://www.digitalocean.com/products/container-registry) for storing Docker images. for storing Docker images.
+You need to create [Container Registry](https://www.digitalocean.com/products/container-registry) for storing Docker images.
 The deployment script will upload images to Container Registry during the build step, and Kubernetes will automatically pull these images from Container Registry to run a new version of service during the deployment step.

 ![Container Registry creation](/img/deployment/digital-ocean/container-registry-creation.png)